gagolews/genieclust/README.md

 ### Other

-Note that the core functionality is implemented in form of a header-only C++ library, so it might be relatively easily adapted for use in other environments.
+The core functionality is implemented in the form of a header-only C++ library.
+It can thus be easily adapted for use in other environments.

 Any contributions are welcome (e.g., Julia, Matlab, ...).